Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Cohuna, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers in Cohuna shows an average of around 6 new dwelling approvals annually over the past 5 financial years, totalling approximately 33 homes.
-In FY26 so far, 3 approvals have been recorded.
-The average population growth per dwelling built in the area between FY21 and FY25 is 0.4 people per year.
-This suggests that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+AreaSearch analysis of ABS building approval numbers shows Cohuna averaged around 6 new dwelling approvals annually over the past five financial years, totalling an estimated 33 homes.
+As of FY26, 3 approvals have been recorded.
+Over these five years, the area has seen an average of 0.2 people moving in for each dwelling built.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average expected construction cost value of new properties in Cohuna is $607,000, indicating a focus on the premium segment with upmarket properties.
-There have been $3.0 million in commercial approvals this financial year, reflecting the area's primarily residential nature.
-Compared to Rest of Vic., Cohuna records 14.0% less building activity per person and places among the 54th percentile nationally.
+The average construction cost value of new properties is $607,000, demonstrating a focus on the premium segment with upmarket properties.
+In FY26, there have been $3.0 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to Rest of Vic., Cohuna records 14.0% less building activity per person, placing it among the 54th percentile nationally.
 However, construction activity has intensified recently.

-This is below average nationally, possibly due to the area's maturity and potential planning constraints.
-Recent development in Cohuna has been entirely comprised of standalone homes, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
+This is below average nationally and reflects the area's maturity and possible planning constraints.
+Recent development has been entirely comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
 With around 297 people per approval, Cohuna reflects a low density area.
-Given that population is expected to remain stable or decline, there should be reduced pressure on housing in the area, potentially creating opportunities for buyers.
+Given the expected stable or declining population, housing pressure should remain reduced, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development